- Move-In Condition Report / Inventory Checklist

 When is my rent due?

 Rent is due and payable online by the 1st of each month by 5:30 PM.
 You will be charged late fees according to the terms of your lease.
-We no longer accept personal checks.
-If you would like to sign up for automatic monthly rent withdrawals, please contact our office.
-If you would like to pay with a cashiers check or money order, you may do so in our office, but please be aware that there will be an additional $25 fee per check.
-We also have a drop box near our front door if you are dropping off your check after hours.
+Personal checks, cash or credit cards are NOT accepted.
+If you would like to pay with a cashiers check or money order, you may do so, but please be aware that there will be an additional fee for each check submitted.
+First months rent check and Security Deposit/Cleaning Fee check are not charged this additional fee.

 Do you accept cash rental payments?